-Strong accounts receivable policies and processes are essential for enterprise success.
-In the same way that people need to take in oxygen consistently, businesses need to excel at collecting revenue in order to thrive.
+Strong accounts receivable policies and processes, backed by robust internal controls, are essential for enterprise success.
+In the same way that people need to take in oxygen consistently, businesses need to excel at collecting revenue to thrive.
 That’s why so many rely on accounts receivable dashboards to provide transparency and enable oversight.

 Accounts receivable dashboards offer a window into everything that matters with A/R. Users can quickly reference key metrics, see updated data in real time, and immediately understand the positives and negatives of performance.

 Optimizing your dashboards is about maximizing their relevance, utility, and accessibility.
 Luckily, all of those factors are within your control.
 Follow these recommendations to create stellar accounts receivable dashboards that lead directly to more incoming revenue.

 Include the Right Metrics

 Including the right metrics ensures that your accounts receivable dashboard functions optimally and provides your business with the data it needs.
 All dashboards should include a clear indicator of outstanding accounts and overdue balances.
 Depending on their needs, users might also want to track additional metrics, such as average order value or percentage of overdue invoices.
 As long as the dashboard gives individual users the flexibility to choose which metrics they see, they will always focus on the right things.

 An accounts receivable dashboard should be an entry point, not an endpoint.
 When users can drill into the data on their dashboard, they can explore the underlying facts and figures to understand what kinds of issues are affecting performance.
 When this is possible, the dashboard becomes more than just a window into data—it becomes a tool for creating and connecting insights to improve the accounts receivable performance.